Collaborative Nested Sampling: Big Data vs. complex physical models: Methodology

-I now describe the algorithm for simultaneously analysing $N$ data sets, where $N$ is a large number.
-The algorithm components are the nested sampling integrator, the constrained sampler and the likelihood function, as in classic nested sampling, except that work on $N$ data sets.
-The constrained sampler behaves substantially different in our algorithm.
+I now describe the collaborative nested sampling algorithm.
+A proof-of-concept reference implementation is available at \href{https://github.com/JohannesBuchner/massivedatans/}{https://github.com/JohannesBuchner/massivedatans/}.
+The algorithm components are the nested sampling integrator, the constrained sampler and the likelihood function, as in classic nested sampling, except that works on $N$ data sets simultaneously, with $N$ a large number.
+The constrained sampler behaves substantially different in this algorithm.